ElizabethP712/DINOSIP2023-proj-myprojectname/Getting Started.md

-# Getting Started - Installation & General Commands of MambaForge and Terminal
+e# Getting Started - Installation & General Commands of MambaForge and Terminal

 ## Step 1: Set up your Terminal
 I used a Windows computer for this project, and following these ![instructions](https://learn.microsoft.com/en-us/windows/terminal/install) to set up my own terminal.
 Then you can input commands directly into your computer to actually install MambaForge, update environments with new packages, and navigate through your directory to find the path of files to insert into JupyterLab, not to mention launch a locally hosted JupyterLab.